krinjalorg/krinjalorg.github.io/pages/projects/learning.md

 permalink: /projects/learning/
 ---

-This is a temp site for Krinjal-Learning.
+This is a temporary site for Krinjal-Learning.
 Main site is under construction.

 We have started Krinjal Learning with "Basic Python Course".
 We are taking this class as an experiment to collect data that will provide help